panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-07-01-PMC/2020-07-01-PMC_Meeting.md

 1. Financial information missing for Financial report (EGI & CERIC-ERIC)

-2. Financial informaion availble in the EU Portal
+2. Financial informaion availble in the EU Portal (only ESS info ready)

 3. Review Report
     * any modifications added?